Scholarships & Financial Aid

 If you’re a first-time or transfer student who has applied and been accepted for admission, you will be automatically considered for academic scholarships.
 These are offered to full-time students, and most are renewable for up to 10 semesters.
 Usually, DWU students complete their degrees in eight semesters.

 Compete at Scholarship Days!
 You could qualify for a $100,000 scholarship over four years.
 Academically successful high school seniors who display a strong talent for leadership, service, and a commitment to their faith and church are invited to participate in one of our scholarship days.
 You may be eligible to compete.
-Visit the Scholarship Days page.
+We offer two scholarship days one in the fall and one in the spring.

 Dual Credit Scholarship